felgueres/felgueres.github.io/_posts/2021-05-12-Give-the-Public-the-future-they-want.markdown

 ---
 \
-My belief is that these identities are the moldings of our future.

 A beautiful thing about markets is that they will give you what you want.

+My belief is that over time, these identities are the moldings of our future by influencing the supply side of all transactions.

-Consequentially, unexamined asks, or a lack of articulation on what is it that we want will likely result in a future that optimizes for the near-sighted, the immediate and fleeting.
+Consequentially, a lack of articulation or worse, unexamined asks, will likely result in a future that optimizes for the near-sighted, the immediate and the fleeting.

-Can we do better than that?
+Could we do better than that?

-Imagine a tool that can help us make sense of our identities to transalate intuitions into facts.
+Imagine a tool that can help us make sense of our identities to translate intuitions into facts.